Self-tuned Regularized Federated Methods with Guarantees for Optimal Solution Selection: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose a universal regularized scheme for solving a class of federated \me{simple} bilevel optimization problems.
-This problem finds its root in the study of ill-posed optimization and is motivated by \me{over-parameterized} learning, among others.
-Leveraging this scheme, we enable existing FL methods to address this class of bilevel problems.
-To showcase the significance of our contrition, we obtain explicit communication complexity bounds for two popular FL methods, including FedAvg and SCAFFOLD, in addressing the \me{simple} bilevel problem \me{where we have the} convexity of the loss functions in both levels. \me{For the case where the \fyy{outer-level} loss function is nonconvex, we demonstrate that this setting closely aligns with the strongly convex case, providing explicit error, communication complexity, and iteration complexity bounds.}
+In this paper, we propose a \RRRme{self-tuned} regularized scheme for solving \RRRme{the optimal solution selection problem in federated learning}.
+This problem finds its roots in the study of ill-posed optimization and is motivated by \me{over-parameterized} learning, among others.
+We enable the federated averaging method to address this class of bilevel problems via a \RRRme{self-tuned} regularized variant, called \RRRme{StR-FedAvg}.
+To showcase the significance of our contribution, we obtain explicit communication complexity bounds for \far{this method for} addressing the \me{simple} bilevel problem when the inner-level loss function is convex and the outer-level loss function is convex or strongly convex. \me{For the case where the \fyy{outer-level} loss function is nonconvex, we develop a two-loop federated scheme using iterative regularization and provide explicit error bounds.}